jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 tags: ["guide", "nextjs", "tailwindcss"]
 ---

+I build this website using [Next.js](https://nextjs.org/) and [Tailwindcss](https://tailwindcss.com/).
+I really enjoy it and I want to write down what I did.
+So in this article, we're gonna build a simple blog website.
+This website will allow user to write the article in Markdown.

-I choose [Next.js](https://nextjs.org/) is because this is a popular React framework and it supports Static Generation which is perfect for our use case.
+Next.js is a popular React framework and it supports Static Generation which is perfect for our use case.
 For those who don't know, [Static Generation](https://nextjs.org/docs/basic-features/pages#static-generation-recommended) is a process to generate HTML page at **build time**.
 This HTML will then be reused on each request and can be cached by a CDN for performance.

-I build this website using Next.js and [Tailwindcss](https://tailwindcss.com/).
-I want to document down what I did.
-So in this article, we're gonna build a static blog site and allow user to write the article in Markdown.

 ### Project Setup
 This is the environment we use in this guide: